nehemiaobati/codeigniter/documentation.md

 *   **Billing:** A small, fixed fee is deducted from the user's balance for each successful query.

 **B. Gemini AI Studio (`GeminiController`, `MemoryService`, `EmbeddingService`)**
+*   **Rich Text Prompting:** The prompt input area is a rich text editor powered by a self-hosted instance of **TinyMCE**.
+This allows users to format their prompts with headings, bold text, lists, and links, sending structured HTML directly to the Gemini AI.
+The AI understands this structure, allowing for more nuanced and context-aware requests.
 *   **Multimedia Prompts:** Users can submit text prompts along with various media files (images, audio, video, PDFs) to the Gemini API.
 *   **Assistant Mode (Conversational Memory):** A highly advanced feature powered by `MemoryService`.
     *   **Context Retrieval:** Before sending a prompt, the service performs a **hybrid search** of past interactions.
 It combines a **vector search** (for semantic similarity) with a **keyword search** (for lexical relevance) to retrieve the most relevant memories.